 Driverparameter of the

-Apache Ignitesection points to the right location where
+Apache Ignitesection points to where

 To install Apache Ignite ODBC driver, use the following command: